joseftw/jos.weightedresult/README.md

 ## Usage

+It's highly recommended that you only create one WeightedResultQuery<T> instance, preferably you register it as a **singleton** in your favorite DI contanier.

-The below example will return different results based on the following probability:
+The below example will print different results based on the following probability:

 * 7/10 - "Seven"
 * 2/10 - "Two"